Wrestling Hillary Clinton: Part II

 January 1990.

 Jennifer sobbed as she read her letter, and when she finished everyone was bawling; not even I wanted to point out the understatement of being a “bother” to Hoffa, nor did I want to tell my cousins that the Big Daddy they knew from Life magazine and books wasn’t the one I knew from growing up with him in Baton Rouge rather than with our close-lipped Mamma Jean in Houston.
 She and Tiffany were the only two of about a dozen of my cousins to speak.
-I did not because no one asked me to, and neither did my cousin, also named Jason Partin, a football star for the Zachary Broncos who was younger than I was but already over six feet and around 190 pounds; his father, Joe, was Zachary’s football coach and principal, the only Partin not a Teamster.
-Jason and Joe had a mumbly southern accent like I did back then, and we lacked Big Daddy’s charming drawl or our female cousin’s soft appeal, which may be why none of us were asked to speak.2
+I did not because no one asked me to, and neither did my cousin, also named Jason Partin, a football star for the Zachary Broncos who was younger than I was but already over six feet and around 190 pounds; his father, Joe Partin, Big Daddy’s little brother, was Zachary’s football coach and principal and the only Partin not a Teamster.
+Jason, Uncle Joe, and I had mumbly southern accents back then, unlike Big Daddy’s charming drawl or our female cousin’s soft southern belle appeal, which may be why none of us were asked to speak.2

-After the funeral, when most people got up and flocked around Billy and the aging Tigers, I leaned over and told Walter – who didn’t seem to care about football – that I had joined the 82nd.
-He smiled, but didn’t pry.
-I then told him what Edward Partin’s final words were, and I chuckled as I said it: “No one will ever know my part in history.”
+After the funeral, when most people got up and flocked around Billy and the aging Tigers, I leaned over and told Walter – who didn’t seem to care about football – what Edward Partin’s final words were, and I chuckled as I said it: “No one will ever know my part in history.”
 He agreed that it sounded funny when said out loud, and that my grandfather was probably right.

 Not satisfied, I added, “He taught me how to throw a punch.”